-External Support
+External support

-To complement the legal framework analysis, Creditreform Rating assesses the potential for receiving external support following a default of the issuer, in which case the program would have to turn to other sources to meet its obligations and mitigate refinancing risk.
+Creditreform Rating assesses the potential for receiving external support following a default of the issuer, in which case the program would have to turn to other sources to meet its obligations and mitigate refinancing risk.
 Generally, we expect external support for a program to increase with moderate to high systemic relevance, i.e. if the costs of a program's failure to the economy and the financial system would outweigh the cost of providing support.